-1 Introduction
+1. Introduction

 High-performance computing (HPC) systems enable transformative scientific research and discovery in various areas of national importance through computational modeling, simulation, data analysis and prediction.
 The opportunities to address complex emerging challenges that are important for environmental issues and national security, and to drive fundamental scientific research, are the key motivators behind the HPC community's drive towards extreme-scale HPC systems.
-Future systems will enable computing at scales in the hundreds of petaflops, exaflops, and beyond, which will provide the computing capability for rapid design and prototyping and big data analysis in a variety of scientific and engineering disciplines.
-However, to build and effectively operate extreme-scale HPC systems, there are several key challenges, including management of power, massive concurrency and resilience to the occurrence of faults or defects in system components [53].
+Future systems will enable computing at scales in the hundreds of petaflops, exaflops, and beyond, which will provide computing capability for rapid design and prototyping as well as big data analysis for a variety of scientific and engineering disciplines.
+However, to build and effectively operate extreme-scale HPC systems, there are several key challenges, including management of power, massive concurrency and resilience to the occurrence of faults and failures in system components [53].

 In the pursuit of greater computational capabilities, the architectures of HPC systems are expected to change radically.
+These emerging HPC systems will be innovative systems designed to communicate and compute at unprecedented rates, and will require novel technologies and architectures.
 Traditional HPC system design methodologies have not had to account for power constraints, or parallelism on the level designers must contemplate for future extreme-scale systems [136].
-The evolution in the architectures will require changes to the programming models and the software environment to ensure application scalability.
-Many of the innovations in the architectures are expected to be driven by the continued scaling of transistors made possible by Moore's law.
-However, the reliability of these systems will be threatened by a decrease in individual device reliability due to manufacturing defects prevalent at deeply scaled technology nodes, device aging related effects, etc. [25].
-Additionally, the chips built using these devices will be increasingly susceptible to errors due to the effects of operational and environmental conditions on the reduced noise margins arising from the near-threshold voltage (NTV) operation [55] (that will be necessary to meet the limits on power consumption).
-These effects are expected to increase the rate of transient and hard errors in the system, such that scientific applications running on these systems will no longer be able to assume correct behavior of the underlying machine.
+The evolution of the architectures will also require substantial changes to the programming models and the system software stacks to ensure application scalability.
+In the midst of these rapid changes, the resilience to faults or defects in system components, which can cause errors and failures, will be critical.
+While many of the innovations in the architectures will be driven by the continued scaling of transistors made possible by Moore's law, the reliability of these systems will be threatened by a decrease in individual device reliability due to manufacturing defects prevalent at deeply scaled technology nodes, device aging related effects, etc. [25].
+The chips built using these devices will also be increasingly susceptible to errors due to the effects of operational and environmental conditions on the reduced noise margins arising from the near-threshold voltage (NTV) operation [55] (necessary to meet the limits on system power consumption).
+These effects are expected to increase the rate of transient and permanent errors in the system, such that applications running on these systems will no longer be able to assume correct behavior from the underlying machine.
+Due to the complexity of the system environment and the interactions between the numerous hardware and software components, these errors will propagate and generate various other kinds of errors and failures, which may result in HPC application execution outcomes ranging from data corruptions to catastrophic crashes.